zucchinidev/cf-networking-onboarding/asgs/020-asgs-and-iptables.markdown

 - You have one [proxy](https://github.com/cloudfoundry/cf-networking-release/tree/develop/src/example-apps/proxy)
   app pushed and named appA (the fewer apps you have deployed the better)
-- You have the public_networks security group bound to all running and staging containers
+- You have your own security group created and bound to all running apps allowing access to "1.2.3.4"

 ## What
-In the first story you learned what ASGs *are*, but how are they implemented under-the-hood?
+In the previous story you saw how ASGs are create in CAPI and synced to the Policy Server DB, but how are they actually enforced under-the-hood?
 (Hint: iptables)

-Information about ASGs are stored in CAPI's database.
-When a container create is triggered (for example by a cf push), CAPI passes ASG information along to Diego (container scheduler).
-Diego then passes the ASG information along to Garden (the container creator), which passes it along to the container networking components.
-After this long journey, the container networking components turn this ASG information into iptables rules on the Diego Cells.

 Iptables rules are a series of rules that network packets match against to decide whether that traffic is allowed or not.
 This is one way firewalls can be